Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 21 November 2025 20.34.24 UTC
+- WIB: Jumat, 21 November 2025 21.29.16 UTC
-- WITA: Jumat, 21 November 2025 21.34.24 UTC
+- WITA: Jumat, 21 November 2025 22.29.16 UTC
-- WIT: Jumat, 21 November 2025 22.34.24 UTC
+- WIT: Jumat, 21 November 2025 23.29.16 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"Only a true best friend can protect you from your immortal enemies."

-Kategori: success
+Kategori: friendship